Leading Partners

 Principaux dossiers

-• Advised on the launch of the world’s first climate-focused guarantee company, the Green Guarantee Company (GGC), which will provide $1 billion in climate finance for developing countries.
+• Advising on the launch of the world’s first climate-focused guarantee company, the Green Guarantee Company (GGC), which will provide $1 billion in climate finance for developing countries.

 Responsables de la pratique: